wave-centre/cibig/docs/course_materials/BANK/bank_practice.md

-# Lab Session: Advanced Search in NCBI and EMBL-EBI Databases
+# Advanced Search in NCBI and EMBL-EBI Databases

 ## Learning Objectives